AG-597/Advanced-CC-Checker/README.md

 # Installation

+- Paste your discord account auth tokens into `tokens.txt`
 - Get a bot token from the discord eveloper portal
 - Paste that token into the `token` feild in `main.py`
 - Run `main.py`